 There are several requirements and policies from IEEE and NPSS which need to be communicated at your conference.
 Please place them on your website.

 When organizing an NPSS conference, the IEEE NPSS logo must appear on the conference website.
+See this page for more details.
 A zip file of NPSS logos is available here.

 IEEE Event Terms and Conditions

 When asking people to fill out registration details, conference organizers will need to make sure that they are GDPR ready.

 All events will be required to incorporate pro-active consent to both the IEEE Privacy and IEEE Event Terms and Conditions as part of the event registration process to capture and affirm active consent.
 Acceptance is mandatory as a condition of registration for an IEEE event.
 For audit purposes, they must remain as two separate questions and cannot be combined.